V1Interactive/FreeformTools/README.md

 - Discord - https://discord.gg/t3YKAcvYw3

 For Maya 2018.x-2020.x using Python 2.7
+For Maya 2022.x using Python 3.7 see Releases or the python3_update branch.

 Home of an open source freeform rigging and animation toolset for Maya, made for games development.
 These tools are built